jamesturk/pynotes/generators-comprehensions.rst

 map, filter, reduce
 -------------------

 You have have seen functions with these names in other contexts.
-These are available in Python but often not used since comprehensions provide the same behavior.
+These are available in Python but often not used since generator expressions provide the same behavior.

 Let's look at some examples::